 Draft 1

-Indonesia - home to 13,000 islands - has a huge potential for using tidal turbines as an alternative energy source in its vast archipelago of remote islands.
+Indonesia, home to 13,000 islands, has a huge potential for using tidal turbines as an alternative energy source in its vast archipelago of remote islands.
 This would contribute to reducing Indonesia’s high pollution level.

 Although there are some turbines currently functioning, they only generate small amounts of energy because the utilization of fluid mechanics is still in the early stages.
 Understanding fluid dynamics could lead to new designs for harnessing more kinetic energy, therefore, generating more electricity.
 This requires a good understanding of what occurs underwater to create a device that could operate smoothly.
 In addition, developing my engineering design skills is crucial for making accurate models to simulate real life scenarios.